Public transport: Tram and streetcar

+Rubber-tyred tram

+A Rubber-tyred tram, is a development of the guided bus in which a vehicle is guided by a fixed rail in the road surface and draws current from overhead electric wires (either via pantograph or trolley pole).

+A Translohr is a rubber-tyred tramway system, originally developed by Lohr Industrie of France and now run by a consortium of Alstom Transport and Fonds stratégique d'investissement (FSI) as newTL.

+The Autonomous Rail Rapid Transit (ART) is a lidar (light detection and ranging) guided bus and bi-articulated bus system for urban passenger transport.
+It is resembling a rubber-tyred tram as much a tram and a Bus rapid transit system.

+Rack railway

+Rack railways, also known as cog railways or cogwheel railways, provide public transport in mountainous regions, in both rural and urban areas.
+They are characterized by an additional middle rack rail and one or more cogwheels (rack and pinion) to overcome steep gradients, as opposed to conventional adhesion railways.

 Monorail

-Somewhere between light and heavy rail in terms of carbon footprint, monorail systems usually use overhead single tracks, either mounted directly on the track supports or put in an overhead design with the train suspended.
+Somewhere between light and heavy rail in terms of carbon footprint, monorail systems usually use overhead tracks, similar to an elevated railway above other traffic.
+The systems are either mounted directly on the track supports or put in an overhead design with the train suspended.
+Maglevs use electromagnets instead of wheels on rail.

-Monorail systems are used throughout the world (especially in Europe and east Asia, particularly Japan), but apart from public transit installations in Las Vegas and Seattle, most North American monorails are either short shuttle services or privately owned services (With 150,000 daily riders, the Disney monorail systems used at their parks may be the most famous in the world).
+Monorail systems are used throughout the world (especially in Europe and east Asia, particularly Japan), but apart from public transit installations in Las Vegas and Seattle, most North American monorails are either short shuttle services or privately owned services (With 150,000 daily riders, the Disney monorail systems is a successful example).

-Personal rapid transit
+Personal rapid transit and people mover

-Personal rapid transit is an automated cab service that runs on rails or a guideway.
+Personal rapid transit (PRT) is an automated cab service that runs on rails or a guideway.
 This is an uncommon mode of transportation (excluding elevators) due to the complexity of automation.
 A fully implemented system might provide most of the convenience of individual automobiles with the efficiency of public transit.
 The crucial innovation is that the automated vehicles carry just a few passengers, turn off the guideway to pick up passengers (permitting other PRT vehicles to continue at full speed), and drop them off to the location of their choice (rather than at a stop).
 Conventional transit simulations show that PRT might attract many auto users in problematic medium-density urban areas.
 A number of experimental systems are in progress.
 One might compare personal rapid transit to the more labor-intensive taxi or paratransit modes of transportation, or to the (by now automated) elevators common in many publicly accessible areas.

+Automated people mover (APM) are a special term for grade-separated rail which uses vehicles that are smaller and shorter in size.
+These systems are generally used only in a small area such as a theme park or an airport.